Menu

 Register

-Learn to make an elegant hand-crafted “Baron” Fountain Pen!
+Learn to make an elegant hand-crafted “Baron” Fountain Pen OR a Roller Ball Pen!

 The “Baron” fountain pen is trimmed with nibs, clips and other elements made out of the highest quality silver plating which gives each pen a distinguished look in addition to durability.
 Experience in turning would be helpful but is not required.